State aid debate central to aviation's uncertain post-pandemic future | DW | 14.05.2021

 The pandemic has led to the biggest crisis in aviation history.
-Airlines have lost insane amounts of revenues, but government support has not been divided equally.
-Many airlines are angry but so are environmentalists.
+Airlines have lost massive amounts of revenues, but government support has not been divided equally.
+Many airlines are angry, but so are environmentalists.

 For Marc, a young pilot flying with a European national flag carrier, one of the strangest things about his job during the pandemic has been the silence.